What types of diabetes management supports do we fund?

 What is delegated care?

-For some diabetes management supports, a registered nurse may be able to train and delegate key tasks to a support worker or enrolled nurse.
-This support worker would directly provide you with the support they are trained for.
+For many diabetes management supports, a registered nurse can train and delegate key tasks.
+This training could be given to a support worker or enrolled nurse if a family member, friend, or carer can’t do it.
+This trained worker would directly provide you with the diabetes management support when they are competent in the task.
+This is called ‘delegation and supervision of care’.

-Some disability-related health support tasks can be delegated by a registered nurse to another worker.
-This means that a trained person, such as a support worker or enrolled nurse will complete the task for you, instead of a registered nurse.
+It means that a trained person, such as a support worker or enrolled nurse will complete the task for you, instead of a registered nurse.

-Each visit by a nurse or support worker to test your blood glucose level and give you insulin should take around 15 minutes.
-We’ll include enough funding for each visit depending on the number of insulin injections you need each day.
+For example, to give you injections.
+If you already have funding for a support worker, we can fund a nurse to train your support workers to carry out your disability-related diabetes management plan.
+Each visit by a nurse or support worker to test your blood glucose level and give you an injection should take around 15 minutes.
+We’ll include enough funding for each visit, depending on the number of injections you need each day.

 When would we fund training for a support worker?